pinglamb/math/linear-algebra/diagonalization-triangular-form.md

 > For any $v\_{ij} \in \ker (\alpha - \lambda_i \cdot \iota)$ with $v\_{ij} \not= 0$, $(\alpha - \lambda_i \cdot \iota) v\_{ij} = 0$ implies $\alpha v\_{ij} = \lambda_i v\_{ij}$ so $\Set{v\_{ij}}$ are indeed eigenvectors of the endomorphism $\alpha$.

 Note that the theorem doesn't require the linear map has $n$ distinct eigenvalues to be diagonalizable.
+Also, we give a special name to these kernels.

 > *Definition.*{: .def}
 > The $\lambda$-**eigenspace** of $\alpha$, denoted by $E_\alpha(\lambda)$ or simply $E(\lambda)$, is the subspace of $\lambda$-eigenvectors of $\alpha$, i.e.